trinodb/trino-python-client/README.md

 **Compatibility**

-`trino.sqlalchemy` is compatible with 1.3.x and 1.4.x SQLAlchemy versions.
-Unit and integrations tests against latest versions of both versions.
+`trino.sqlalchemy` is compatible with the latest 1.3.x and 1.4.x SQLAlchemy versions at the time of release of a particular version of the client.

 **Installation**